amlcloud/pep-list-openai/README.md

 * country_list version: 1.0.0

 ## Setup
-To run this project, install it locally using npm/cmd:
+To setup this project, install the files in the txt files using npm/cmd:

 ```
 $ pip install -r requirements.txt
 ```

+Also run the nltk_download.py file to install additional packages